Inner Renunciation Without Leaving the World

 How to Identify and Drop Your Psychological Dependencies – The CLASP Method

 You already know the pattern.
 A promotion arrives and within weeks the satisfaction flattens.
 A relationship stabilizes and a new anxiety takes its place.
-The house is purchased, the children are settled, the savings account reaches a number you once thought would be enough – and still, in quiet moments, the same restlessness returns.
-Something […]
+The house is purchased, the children are settled, the savings account reaches a number you once thought would be enough, and still, in quiet moments, the same restlessness returns.
+Something feels […]

 Real Renunciation Is Inner – Why Giving Up Doership Matters More Than Giving Up Action

 You have a job, a family, a mortgage, and a phone that never stops.
-Somewhere you picked up the idea that serious spiritual life requires giving these up – or at least some of them.
+Somewhere you picked up the idea that serious spiritual life requires giving these up.
 The word “renunciation” arrives carrying images of ochre robes, forest hermitages, and monks who own nothing.
-Against your actual life, […]
+Against your actual life, that image produces one of two responses: […]

 Renunciation vs Engaged Action – Which Path Is Right for You?
 (Karma Sannyasa vs Karma Yoga)

-You have been reading about Vedanta, or perhaps attending classes, and somewhere along the way you encountered two terms: Karma Yoga and Karma Sannyasa.
-Karma Yoga seems to mean staying in the world and working – your job, your family, your duties, all of it – but with a spiritual attitude.
-Karma Sannyasa seems to […]
+You have been reading about Vedanta, attending classes, and somewhere along the way you encountered two terms: Karma Yoga and Karma Sannyasa.
+Karma Yoga seems to mean staying in the world and working — your job, your family, your duties — but with a spiritual attitude.
+Karma Sannyasa seems to mean leaving all of that […]

 Do I need to renounce the world to find peace, or can I live freely within it?